ttscoff/nvremind/README.md

 This script is intended to be run on a schedule.
 Check for reminders every 30-60 minutes using cron or launchd.

-Use the -n option to send Mountain Lion notifications instead of terminal output.
+Use the `-n` option to send Mountain Lion notifications instead of terminal output.
 Clicking a notification will open the related file in nvALT.
 Notifications require that the 'terminal-notifier' gem be installed:

     sudo gem install 'terminal-notifier'

+Use the `-e ADDRESS` option to send an email with the title of the note as the subject and the contents of the note as the body to the specified address.
+Separate multiple emails with commas.
+The contents of the note will be rendered with MultiMarkdown, which needs to exist at `/usr/local/bin/multimarkdown`.

+If the file to be emailed has a ".taskpaper" extension, it will be converted to Markdown for formatting before processing with MultiMarkdown. [[Links]] and @tags will be linked and can be clicked from Mail.app.

 ## Examples